owiwamasa/nets-lineup-builder/README.md

 # Brooklyn Nets Lineup Evaluator

 The Brooklyn Nets Lineup Evaluator allows users to create a lineup from the 2021-22 Nets' roster, visualize the lineup's shooting ability per location on the court, and compare their projected statistics to the league average.
-It was built using React.js, Express, TypeScript, JavaScript, D3, Recharts, and Material UI.
+Built using React.js, Express, TypeScript, JavaScript, D3, Recharts, and Material UI.

 View live: <a href='https://brooklyn-nets-lineup-evaluator.vercel.app/'>Brooklyn Nets Lineup Evaluator</a>